anngroong/podcasts/content/episode/230-anna-abrahamian-munich-artsakh-ruben-vardanyan-samvel-babayan.md

 # Wrap-up

 That concludes this **Conversations On Groong** episode**. **As always we invite your feedback, Thanks to Laura Osborn for the music on our podcasts.
-Don’t forget to subscribe to our channel on YouTube, **Like** our pages and follow us on Twitter.
-On behalf of everyone in this episode, we wish you a good week, thanks for listening and we’ll talk to you soon.
+Don’t forget to subscribe to us on YouTube, Twitter, and Facebook.